 Ok, that answer is not that funny or helpful.
 Sorry… I couldn’t resist!

-The best way to end prodromal labor is to be patient, stay relaxed and remind yourself of the truth —-> Prodromal labor means that you’re in the home stretch and you get to meet your baby soon.
+The best way to end these frustrating symptoms is to be patient, stay relaxed and remind yourself of the truth —-> Prodromal labor means that you’re in the home stretch and you get to meet your baby soon.
 What you’re experiencing is normal and there’s nothing wrong with you or your baby.
 You can do it!

 Is Prodromal Labor Painful?

 Yes, prodromal labor contractions can be painful.
-However, I think the bigger challenge in these scenarios is fatigue rather than pain.
+However, I think the bigger challenge in these scenarios fatigue rather than pain.
 Sleep and rest are priority number one, followed by nourishing the body with food and water.
-If a woman can meet the basic needs of her body in this way, prodromal labor will be easier to overcome.
+If a woman can meet the basic needs of her body in this way, challenges will be easier to overcome.